Why choose Mayo ClinicBy Mayo Clinic Staff

-- Teamwork.
-At Mayo Clinic, medical oncologists, radiation oncologists, surgeons, radiologists and pathologists work as a multidisciplinary team to determine the best treatments for people with carcinoma of unknown primary.
+- Collaboration.
+At Mayo Clinic, medical oncologists, radiation oncologists, surgeons, radiologists and pathologists work as a multidisciplinary team to provide whole-person care to those with carcinoma of unknown primary.
 Other professionals are included as needed.

 - Experience.
 Carcinoma of unknown primary is an uncommon type of cancer.
 Mayo Clinic doctors have experience treating many cases of carcinoma of unknown primary.

 - A full range of treatment options to consider.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
 The range of treatments offered to people with carcinoma of unknown primary includes chemotherapy, radiation and surgery.